-If the taxpayer purchases unstamped cigarettes, little cigars or untaxed tobacco products including, but not limited to, cigars, manufactured tobacco, or snuff, then the taxpayer is subject to Tennessee's tobacco products tax.
+If the taxpayer purchases unstamped cigarettes, little cigars or untaxed tobacco products including, but not limited to, cigars, manufactured tobacco, snuff, or vapor products, then the taxpayer is subject to Tennessee's tobacco products tax.
 The tax is most often paid by the wholesaler.
 Some manufacturers may choose to pay the tax instead, but generally they do not.